btactic/zimbra-drive/README.md

 ```
 ## Uninstall

-### Remove all Zimbra Users from Nextcloud/ownCloud
+### Remove all Zimbra Users from Nextcloud

-If the administrator remove the Nextcloud/ownCloud App the Zimbra users will not be visible anymore in the
+If the administrator remove the Nextcloud App the Zimbra users will not be visible anymore in the
-Nextcloud/ownCloud administration panel.
+Nextcloud administration panel.

-**Note** To manually disable the authentication through Zimbra remove these lines to the Nextcloud/ownCloud configuration:
+**Note** To manually disable the authentication through Zimbra remove these lines to the Nextcloud configuration:
 ```php
 'user_backends' => array (
  0 => array (